alhajee/ckan/doc/maintaining/datastore.rst

 ===================

-The CKAN DataStore extension provides an *ad hoc* database for storage of structured data from CKAN resources.
+The FMLD DataStore extension provides an *ad hoc* database for storage of structured data from FMLD resources.
 Data can be pulled out of resource files and stored in the DataStore.

 When a resource is added to the DataStore, you get: